hamzzaaamalik/memex/README.md

 ## CLI Usage

-The MindCache CLI provides a convenient interface for terminal and scripting use:
+The Memex CLI provides a convenient interface for terminal and scripting use:

 ### Installation
 ```bash